powerhousepro69/videoinfox/readme.md

 Copy the url to clipboard then add video url to to the default list in videoinfox

-or stay in your browser and add url with the videoinfox -a gui keyboard shortcut.
+or stay in your browser and add the url with the videoinfox -a keyboard shortcut.

 ![Videoinfox download list help](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/DEFAULT-LIST.png)